Robotic Sorting Systems: Robot Management and Layout Design Optimization: Introduction

+E-commerce orders fluctuate during special selling seasons; therefore, warehouse throughput must be designed to accommodate these variations.
+Unlike conveyor-based sorting systems, the independent and modular nature of robotic operations contributes to the flexibility and scalability of RSS, making it well-suited to the dynamic demands of e-commerce \citep{pub99983}.
+During off-hours, warehouse managers can easily configure the control software to change the status of loading stations, the correspondences between outlets and destinations, and the aisle network topology \citep{XU2022102808}.
+To leverage this flexibility, robotics companies have introduced the innovative Robots-as-a-Service (RaaS) business model, allowing logistics clients to rent robots as needed.
+RaaS eliminates the high costs associated with purchasing and maintaining robots and peripheral equipment, enabling warehouse managers to adjust the number of rented robots based on demand fluctuations.

-However, the flexibility of robot system also brings additional operational challenge, namely the multi-agent path finding (MAPF) problem, which aims to resolve the potential conflicts among the trajectories of robots.
-The MAPF problem has been proven to be NP-hard \citep{Yu_LaValle_2013}, which means that finding a relatively good solution can be time-consuming, especially when the scale of the robot system increases, resulting in the instability of RSS efficiency. \cite{poms13626} analyzed a dataset from the China Post sortation center and found that the congestion effect significantly hampers robot efficiency in an RSS, particularly when dealing with a substantial parcel flow.
-Existing studies often overlook issues related to robot coordination, making the idealized assumption that there are no conflicts or deadlocks.
-Additionally, these studies tend to assume a fixed route travel time excluding the potential queuing delays.
-As a result, their outcomes may become distorted, especially in situations of high traffic load, as the actual travel time of the robots deviates from the free-flow travel time.
+Despite these advantages, a research gap remains in investigating the flexibility of RSS and minimizing system costs, as accurately modeling system efficiency is challenging.
+In robotic systems, robots rely on path planning and coordination algorithms to complete tasks.
+The problem of finding conflict-free trajectories for all robots is known as the multi-agent path finding (MAPF) problem.
+The MAPF problem has been proven to be NP-hard \citep{Yu_LaValle_2013}, which means that finding a relatively good solution can be time-consuming, especially when the scale of the robot system increases, resulting in instability of RSS efficiency. \cite{poms13626} analyzed a dataset from the China Post sortation center and found that the congestion effect significantly hampers robot efficiency in RSS, particularly when dealing with a substantial parcel flow. \cite{zou2021robotic} proposed several closed queueing network (CQN) models to quantitatively analyze the impact of congestion and designed an algorithm to estimate throughput.
+Validated through numerical experiments, these CQN models accurately reflect the performance of a real case from Deppon Express.
+However, the models primarily focus on the process of agents transferring between queues rather than on traffic flow and do not fully consider traffic management methods to mitigate conflicts.
+This makes them less suitable for analyzing the efficiency of MAPF solvers, such as the method proposed in this paper.
+On the other hand, other existing studies often overlooked issues related to robot coordination, relying on the idealized assumption that there are no conflicts or deadlocks.
+Consequently, their results may become distorted as the actual travel time of robots deviates from the free-flow travel time.
+Furthermore, these studies do not adequately explore the flexibility of RSS, particularly the ability to adjust the number of robots.